infinum/eightshift-frontend-libs/blocks/init/src/Blocks/custom/featured-categories/docs/readme.md

 # Featured Categories Block

-Block used to provide an Featured Posts functionality.
-You can simply copy/paste this block to your project and rename it to your new block needs.
+Block used to provide featured posts functionality.
+You can simply copy/paste this block to your project and rename parts of it to fit your project (text domain mostly).

 ## Dependencies